poljudy/sentiment_mvp/README.md

 >
 > A name for a slow song in Balkan, usually with a sentimental or a love theme.

+An MVP that parses content from an online publication, fetches the sentiment of the articles and displays results in a simple web app.

 ## Notes

 ### Pre-commit Hooks